Calendario de actividades

 Cineteca Nacional de Chile

-Expanded NatureTo visualize the invisible
+Expanded NatureMaking the invisible visible

 “Expanded Nature” is the product of an investigation started in 2019 by Fundación Mar Adentro (FMA) together with the curator Carlo Rizzo in Bosque Pehuén -a conservation area of this organization in the Andean Araucanía- experience to which four artists later joined, who approach the problem of how to expand the way in which nature is defined, archived, documented, represented and protected, developing a deeper understanding of the visible and invisible signs that take place in the interaction between nature and people.

 In this way, the artists Josefina Astorga, Máximo Corvalán-Pincheira, Laboratorio del Eco – Gregorio Fontén, Miquel Moya and Carlo Rizzo himself, approach these problems from the arts, with manifestations such as the photographic and archival representation of wild vegetation; observation and reflection on endangered natural species; the sounds of nature and the endemic foods of our territory, to develop a creation of a collective nature, in which viewers will formulate a redefinition of nature, based on their sensorial memory.